amir734jj/csharp-lisp/README.md

 - ExpressionTreeToString for debugging

 Example:
-given the following, `LipsSimulator` will return the result of last line:
+given the following, `LipsSimulator` class will return the result of last line:

 ```lisp
 (defun fact (x) (if (<= x 0) 1 (* x (fact (- x 1)))))